complyue/OptART/Readme.md

-# Optimize At the Right Time
+# Optimize At Right Time

 [premature optimization is the root of all evil.](https://dl.acm.org/doi/10.1145/356635.356640)